Skip to main content

 Final Welcome-Card (V6.1.19)

-After all that we should be done with the implementation of our customized Welcome-Card widget !
-We so have 3 resource files that should look like this:
+After completing these steps, the implementation of the customized Welcome-Card widget should be complete.
+The 3 resource files should look like this:

 HTML resource file: